 Laptop Backpacks vs. Messenger Bags

-Different Sizes of Laptops
+Different Sized Laptops

-What size is your laptop?
-If you are unsure of the size laptop you own, you can measure it yourself with a tape measure or ruler.
-To do so, simply measure the visible screen size diagonally from corner to corner.
-This will tell you the size of your laptop.
-It's worth noting that the manufacturers of these backpacks include the caveat that their pack will fit most laptops of a certain size.
-This is because despite having the same size screen, the actual physical size of the whole machine varies between manufacturers.
+If you are unsure of the size of your laptop, you can measure it yourself with a tape measure or ruler.
+To do so, measure the visible screen size diagonally from corner to corner.
+It's worth noting that the manufacturers of these backpacks include the caveat that their pack will fit most laptops up to a specific size.
+This disclaimer is because despite having the same size screen, the actual physical size of the whole machine varies between manufacturers.

 Zippers or Top-Loaders?